arduino/docs-content/content/hardware/_unlisted/boards/nano-matter/datasheet/datasheet.md

 ### Getting Started - IDE

-If you want to program your Nano Matter offline, install the Arduino® Desktop IDE **[1]**.
+If you want to program your Nano Matter offline, install the Arduino Desktop IDE **[1]**.
 To connect the Nano Matter to your computer, you will need a USB-C® cable.

 ### Getting Started - Arduino Web Editor

-All Arduino® devices work out of the box on the Arduino® Web Editor **[2]** by installing a simple plugin.
-The Arduino® Web Editor is hosted online.
+All Arduino devices work out of the box on the Arduino CLoud Editor **[2]** by installing a simple plugin.
+The Arduino Cloud Editor is hosted online.
 Therefore, it will always be up-to-date with all the latest features and support for all boards and devices.
 Follow **[3]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino Cloud

-All Arduino® IoT-enabled products are supported on Arduino Cloud, which allows you to log, graph, and analyze sensor data, trigger events, and automate your home or business.
+All Arduino IoT-enabled products are supported on Arduino Cloud, which allows you to log, graph, and analyze sensor data, trigger events, and automate your home or business.
 Take a look at the official documentation to know more.

 ### Sample Sketches

-Sample sketches for the Nano Matter can be found either in the “Examples” menu in the Arduino® IDE or the “Nano Matter Documentation” section of Arduino documentation **[4]**.
+Sample sketches for the Nano Matter can be found either in the “Examples” menu in the Arduino IDE or the “Nano Matter Documentation” section of Arduino documentation **[4]**.

 ### Online Resources

-Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino® Library Reference **[6]**, and the online store **[7]** where you will be able to complement your Nano Matter board with additional extensions, sensors, and actuators.
+Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]**, the Arduino Library Reference **[6]**, and the online store **[7]** where you will be able to complement your Nano Matter board with additional extensions, sensors, and actuators.
 </div>

 <div style="page-break-after: always;"></div>